webx-plus/WebX-Specification/docs/lua/legacy/element.md

 # Lua Legacy Element
 A table representing actions that can be done to a [html](../../html++/index.md) element.

+{: .deprecated }
+This is part of the legacy api which is deprecated and no longer mantained.

 ## Contents
 Functions:
 - get_contents() - get the text contents / value of a element